onebitco/onebitco.github.io/_posts/2021-06-30-valkenburg.md

 tags: person congress
 ---

->For every transaction that we want blocked, there is another transaction we should celebrate for being unstoppable.
+>"For every transaction that we want blocked, there is another transaction we should celebrate for being unstoppable.
 Yes, there are some criminals making payments on the Bitcoin network because banks won't back them.
 There are also proud democracy activists in Belarus and anti-police violence protesters in Nigeria taking donations on the Bitcoin network because local banks won't back them.
 >
 >Nonprofits Basel and feminist coalition in Nigeria raise millions of dollars in bitcoin donations last year, donations they were forbidden from accepting by a corrupt or otherwise uncaring banking sector in their respective countries.
 >
 >In America we don't always agree but no matter what we are tolerant and expect everyone to have the opportunity to stand up and fight for their own vision of a good.
 Crypto innovation embodies the aspiration.
 It's rough around the edges but hold some values above all.
 Every node is equal.
 No one's voice should be censored.
-And work, rather than privilege, is what counts in consensus.
+And work, rather than privilege, is what counts in consensus."
 >
 >Peter Van Valkenburgh at the Congress